 Squeeze lemon and lime juice.
 Add enough citrus juice to cover completely.

-I usually let my ceviche set at room temperature for about 30 minutes or so, if it isn't too hot out.
-Refrigerate overnight.
+I usually let my ceviche set at room temperature for about 30 minutes or so, before I seal it up and store it in the fridge.

-Enjoy with chips or crackers and some hot sauce.
+Enjoy with tortilla chips or plantain chips and some hot sauce.

 Smoked Salmon Handrolls